TL;DR Codekvast detects Truly Dead Code in Java applications without access to the source code. Currently only as a Heroku Add-on. More to come later.

 - You add the Codekvast Agent to your application.

-- You access the Codekvast Warehouse in the cloud.
+- You access the Codekvast Dashboard in the cloud.

 As a first step, Codekvast will be added to Heroku Add-ons, with support for Java only.